InQuest/ThreatKB/README.md

 3. Install databases:
     - `sudo apt-get install mysql-server redis-server`
 4. Install front-end packages:
-    - `sudo apt-get install nodejs && npm install -g bower`
+    - `sudo apt-get install nodejs npm && npm install -g bower`
+    - On some systems, nodejs is installed as either `/usr/bin/node` or `/usr/bin/nodejs`, if it is installed as `/usr/bin/nodejs` simply run the command `sudo cp /usr/bin/nodejs node` for the npm install command to work properly

 **Note:** If you are running on CentOS, install these dependencies:
 `yum install MySQL-python libffi-devel mysql mysql-devel mysql-lib`